Pseudogynecomastia and Gynecomastia: What’s the main difference?

-A few key differences separate gynecomastia from pseudogynecomastia among males.
+Psuedogynecomastia and gynecomastia are separated by only a few key differences among males.
 In both cases, there is excess fat or swollen tissue present in the chest region, leading to the appearance of breasts.
 Males of any age can develop either condition, but newborns, teens, and seniors are most susceptible.

 There is no difference in the appearance of breasts between patients with gynecomastia and those with pseudogynecomastia, but the type of tissue differentiates them.
 There is a number of potential causes of gynecomastia, which is characterized by excessive glandular and stromal tissue.
 In addition, pseudogynecomastia can be caused by excessive amounts of fat tissue.